PCI penetration testing: Requirements, frequency, and compliance guide

 Common tools used in PCI penetration testing

-In PCI DSS penetration testing, a wide range of tools is employed to assess the security of the CDE environment and identify potential vulnerabilities that could be exploited by attackers.
+In PCI penetration testing, a wide range of tools is employed to assess the security of the CDE environment and identify potential vulnerabilities that attackers could exploit.

-These tools play a crucial role in evaluating various aspects of an organization’s security posture, including network configurations, web applications, wireless networks, and system vulnerabilities.
+These tools are crucial in evaluating various aspects of an organization’s security posture, including network configurations, web applications, wireless networks, and system vulnerabilities.
 The choice of tools may vary depending on the specific needs and goals of the penetration test, but some commonly used tools in a PCI penetration test include:

 1. Nmap: For network scanning and discovery of open ports and services, as well as segmentation checks.